nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 ## Native CUDA porting sketch

-If a native CUDA backend were added outside this browser project, each WGSL compute entry point could become a CUDA kernel with the same 16 × 16 block shape:
+The included native CUDA backend uses the same numerical stages as the preview, with each simulation-grid WGSL compute entry point represented by a CUDA kernel with the same 16 × 16 block shape:

 1. Allocate velocity, density, and pressure ping-pong fields in CUDA device memory, with surface or texture access as appropriate.
 2. Replace `var<workgroup>` arrays with `__shared__` arrays sized for the 18 × 18 tile.